Harrow Way: Origin

-The Old Way
+Alternatively, the name may have begun as a hearga weg, a pilgrimage road to a pagan temple (hearh).
+In Anglo-Saxon times there was a temple called on this path called Besingahearh, believed to be near present-day Basingstoke.
+Another possibility is Weyhill, a name meaning weoh "holy place," which stands at the intersection of Harroway and several other ancient paths.
+The hearga is unlikely to indicate Stonehenge; there is little evidence Stonehenge was used for ritual purposes by Anglo-Saxons.

+Description

 The Eastern part of the Harrow Way

 The eastern part of the Harrow Way (Old Way) from Farnham, Surrey, later known as the Pilgrims' Way, runs on or parallel to the North Downs Way National trail.
 The Harrow Way can be traced from Rochester and alternative Channel ports on the Straits of Dover.
 A principal track also starting in the valley of the Great Stour from Canterbury, to lead along the North Downs or its southern slopes, through Maidstone and Guildford to Farnham, Surrey.
 With its natural season-round well-drained soil, slightly more humus-rich than the crest itself, forming the most travelled of often several terraced routes.

-The Pilgrims' Way, diverts from the Harrow Way and continues from Farnham to Winchester.
+The Pilgrims' Way diverts from the Harrow Way and continues from Farnham to Winchester.
 This pilgrimages route helped the growth of Winchester.
 Winchester, apart from being an ecclesiastical centre in its own right (the shrine of St Swithin), was an important regional focus and an aggregation point for travellers arriving through the seaports on the south coast.
 (See Early British Christianity).

 Farnham, was a second aggregation point for travellers joining from the south coast.
 Gibson reports the section going eastward just north of Farnham ran through the area now Farnham Park and continued its course along the chalk outcrop, crossed the Bagshot Road where the Six Bells pub now stands and continued past Badshot Lea, Surrey where an important Neolithic Long Barrow burial mound (tumulus) was found.
 The Harrow Way then continues to the crest of the Hog's Back where the ancient trackway is known to have run.
 There are several barrows along the Hog's Back.